Koumbaya/wumpus/README.md

    - **custom**: Do your own level !
 See bellow.

-7. **Advanced**:
+8. **Advanced**:
    - In advanced mode, you must kill the wumpus then find your way out of the level by finding a key and its door!
-   - Various objects will help you defend yourself against enemies and dangers !
+   - Various objects (ropes, repellent, shield...) will help you defend yourself against enemies and dangers !
-   - You might also find clues about your environment...
+   - You might also find clues about the cave system or location of objects...

 ### Custom
 You can create you on levels by adding files to `labyrinth/levels/`. (see `example.json`)